okurka12/iam-sudoku/README.txt

    translate to desired encoding

 .. python3 view.py < output-file
-   view model on a sudoku board
+   view model on a sudoku board and check validity of the solution

 .. ./run.sh run
    do all of the above (you will be prompted to confirm overwriting files, run